RadiusNetworks/flybuy-android/doc/orders.md

   - [Update order state](#update-order-state)
 - [Customer Ratings](#customer-ratings)

-Fetch the latest claimed orders with the server.
-An order is claimed if it is associated with the current customer.
+## <span id="fetch-claimed-orders">Fetch Claimed Orders</span>

+Fetch syncs the SDK with the FlyBuy backend to ensure the state changes match between the systems.
+Call `fetch` optionally when showing a list of orders in the app.

 ```kotlin
 FlyBuy.orders.fetch { orders, sdkError ->